-Ruby Mining in Laos is limited, with most of its corundum production being sapphires rather than rubies.
+Major ruby mining in Laos is non-existent, however there are deposits.
+Considering the location of the country with most of its corundum production being sapphires instead of rubies.
 Sapphire mining has been going on in the Bokeo Province of Laos (the northwestern part of the country) since the 14 century.